Black hole spectroscopy with nonlinear quasi-normal modes: Methodology

 Furthermore, since we will be analyzing a ringdown model with multiple QNMs at the same time, we will use the Rayleigh criterion to evaluate their resolvability, i.e.\ whether different QNMs would be distinguishable from each other (as used in previous works e.g.\ \cite{Berti:2007zu, Bhagwat:2019dtm, JimenezForteza:2020cve}).
 For any pair of QNM frequencies, with real and imaginary differences $\Delta \omega_R$ and $\Delta \omega_R$, they will be claimed to be distinguishable if:

 where $\sigma_{\omega_R}$ and $\sigma_{\omega_I}$ are the $68\%$ uncertainties in their measurements.

-In the linear ringdown theory, due to the orthogonality of the spherical angular harmonics, $\Gamma$ and $\mathbf{C}$ can always be expressed in terms of block matrices, $\Gamma^{(\ell |m|)}$, one for each angular harmonic present in the ringdown model.
+In the linear ringdown theory, due to the orthogonality of the angular spherical harmonics, $\Gamma$ and $\mathbf{C}$ can always be expressed in terms of block matrices, $\Gamma^{(\ell |m|)}$, one for each angular harmonic present in the ringdown model\footnote{Note this holds even if overtones are present.
+For each independent overtone $(\ell, m, n)$ included in the model, the dimensions of the corresponding $\Gamma^{(\ell |m|)}$ matrix would increase by four.}.
 In such a case, we would expect to have three relevant blocks: a 4x4 matrix $\Gamma^{22}$ for the $(\ell |m|)=(22)$ harmonic with the (220) mode, a 4x4 matrix $\Gamma^{33}$ for the $(\ell |m|)=(33)$ harmonic with the (330) mode, and a 4x4 matrix $\Gamma^{44}$ for the $(\ell |m|)=(44)$ harmonic with the (440) mode.
 In this paper, when including the specific QQNM introduced above, additional mixing can occurs.
 We will specifically apply the Fisher matrix formalism to two scenarios: \begin{itemize} \item[(a)] Independent QQNM\\ We assume there are four independent QNMs in the model, each one contributing four parameters to the Fisher matrix.
 In other words, we consider the QQNM to be an independent QNM, which effectively contributes in analogous way as an overtone $(44n)$.

 As a result, $\Gamma^{44}$ will have dimensions 8x8, for the four parameters of the $(440)$ and $(44Q)$ modes.
 In Appendix \ref{app:fisher_indep} we provide the explicit expressions for all the elements of the Fisher matrix.